ONSdigital/aims-api/README.md

 [Address Index Developers](https://github.com/ONSdigital/address-index-developers) - Flask web site for API users

-[Address Index UI](https://github.com/ONSdigital/address-index-ui) - New Flask UI to replace current demo-ui
+[Address Index UI](https://github.com/ONSdigital/address-index-ui) - New Flask UI which replaces old demo-ui

 ### What if I just want to use the API ###